alex-w-hunt/CTF_Writeups/Hack The Box/Active.md

 49173/tcp open  unknown
 ```

-Noticing that SMB was available, I look to see if we could access the shares via a null session.
-Sure enough, we READ access to one share.
+Noticing that SMB was available, I looked to see if we could access the shares via a null session.
+Sure enough, we had READ access to one share.
 ```
 └──╼ $nxc smb 10.10.10.100 -u '' -p '' --shares
 SMB         10.10.10.100    445    DC               [*] Windows 7 / Server 2008 R2 Build 7601 x64 (name:DC) (domain:active.htb) (signing:True) (SMBv1:False)